coronamapskw/trackcovidkw.org/en/faq.md

 #### Who is behind this campaign?

-The COVID-19 tracker was created by several independent researchers in the [CoronaMapsKW](https://www.coronamapskw.com) community.
+The COVID-19 tracker was created by several independent researchers in the [CoronaMapsKW](https://www.coronamapskw.com) community and is supported by the GeoHealth Lab at the [Dasman Diabetes Institute](https://www.dasmaninstitute.org/).

 #### What is the goal of the campaign?